What are bifocal glasses?

 In recent years, multifocal (progressive) lenses have been designed to combine the distance and reading lens powers without a visible line.
 This is a popular choice for parents and children for both aesthetic reasons, as well as to limit “image jumps” which can occur as the child looks from one lens power to the other.

-The multifocals used for children are different to the types used by adults as the reading power is significantly lower and they are easier to use.
+The multifocals used for children are different from the types used by adults as the reading power is significantly lower and they are easier to use.

 It is important to note that sometimes, if the focusing problem is severe, or your child has multiple vision problems, a vision therapy program will be prescribed in conjunction with eye glasses.
 This program will help your child and facilitate resolution of the underlying visual problems.